unjs/nitro/docs/guide/typescript.md

 # TypeScript Support

-Nitro uses the `#nitro` alias for runtime helpers and global imports.
-To add type support within your project, you should add the following to your `tsconfig.json` file:
+To add type hints within your project, you should add the following to your `tsconfig.json` file:

 ```json
 {